Exotic to standard bottomonium transitions: Comparison with semi-inclusive transition widths

 The sum of Eqs.~\eqref{s2:t3}-\eqref{s2:t5}, with the uncertainties added in quadrature, is $\Gamma=11\pm 4$~MeV.
 This value is compatible with the result in Eq.~\eqref{s:siw:e1}, albeit with smaller central value, which might indicate that other final states, such as $\pi^0\pi^+\pi^-$ and $\eta\pi^+\pi^-$, can have transition widths of similar size to the ones we computed.

 The semi-inclusive decay width mediated by the NLO operator in the Lagrangian in Eq.~\eqref{pnrqcd2} is

 The matrix element for transitions from $n^1{\cal P}_1$ to $m^3S_1$ reads

-In this case three transitions from table~\ref{nlot_aim} have large enough energy gaps
+In this case three transitions from Table~\ref{nlot_aim} have large enough energy gaps

-All these three widths are much larger than the sum of the channels that we have computed for these transitions.
-The first two, Eqs.~\eqref{s:siw:e2} and \eqref{s:siw:e3}, by two orders of magnitude and the last one, Eqs.~\eqref{s:siw:e4}, by three orders of magnitude.
+All of these three widths are much larger than the sum of the channels that we have computed for these transitions; the first two, Eqs.~\eqref{s:siw:e2} and \eqref{s:siw:e3}, by $2$ orders of magnitude and the last one, Eq.~\eqref{s:siw:e4}, by $3$ orders of magnitude.
 Therefore, for the transitions in Eqs.~\eqref{s:siw:e2}-\eqref{s:siw:e4} we expect large contributions from light-quark final states different from the ones considered here, such as $4\pi$, $\eta\eta$ and $f_0$ resonances.